datadesk/nasa-wildfires/README.md

-Download wildfire data from NASA satellites and the Fire Information for Resource Management System (FIRMS)
+Download wildfire hotspots detected by NASA satellites and the Fire Information for Resource Management System (FIRMS)

 Hourly scrapes powered by a GitHub Action are stored in the `data` directory.